Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](#exclusion-of-test-tasks).

 #### Example
-The full example for single-module Android project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/minimal_kts).
+The full example for a single-module Android project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/minimal_kts).

 #### Adding verification rules

-To add verification rules which will be checked for each build/report variant and for the entire `app` module, it is necessary to specify the following:
+To add verification rules which will be checked in every build/report variant and for the entire `app` module, it is necessary to specify the following:
 ```kotlin
 kover {
     reports {